Mastercard-Gateway/gateway-java-sample-code/README.md

 ## Authentication
 1. You can authenticate in one of two ways:
 - Using your API key and password (available from the merchant portal).
 To do this, see instructions below.
 The following fields are required for password authentication: merchant ID, API password, currency, and gateway base URL.
 - Using a certificate, which can be downloaded from the merchant portal.
 To do this, see instructions [here](CERT_AUTH.md).
-Certificate authentication is not supported on Heroku.

 ## Steps for running locally
 1. Download code